DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

             - 🍪The company reroutes deliveries from alternative suppliers to maintain product availability.
             - 🍪Non-critical employees are given time off until the situation improves.
             - 🍪Online shopping systems, which run on backup generators or alternative power sources, remain operational so customers can still place orders.
+            - 🪕The National Institute for Standards and Technology NIST defines a Business Continuity Plan (BCP) as “The documentation of a predetermined set of instructions or procedures that describe how an organization’s mission/business processes will be sustained during and after a significant disruption.”
             - 🉑Outcome: Even though there’s a snowstorm, the company continues to fulfill customer orders and keep the business running by adapting its operations.
             - **💢Business Continuity Planning (BCP)** is defined by NIST as, “The documentation of a predetermined set of instructions or procedures that describe how an organization’s mission/business processes will be sustained during and after a significant disruption.”
             - A Business Continuity Plan (BCP) deals with both preparing for a disaster and aiding after a disaster has occurred.
 The primary goal of a BCP is to reduce disaster-related risks to an acceptable level.
 A BCP is broader than a Disaster Recovery Plan (DRP) and is focused on the business as a whole, not just IT equipment.